Frank McGill

-Air Vice-Marshal Francis Scholes ‘Frank’ McGill, CB (June 20, 1894 – June 28, 1980) was a prominent member of Canada's military, having been an air vice marshal in the RCAF, and a considerable sports figure, amongst other things a star football player in the Canadian Football League for the Montreal AAA Winged Wheelers.
+Air Vice-Marshal Francis Scholes "Frank" McGill, CB (June 20, 1894 – June 28, 1980) was a Canadian air vice marshal in the RCAF and a sports figure, amongst other things a football player in the Canadian Football League for the Montreal AAA Winged Wheelers.

 Sports career

-McGill was born on June 20, 1894 in Montreal, Quebec to John Jones McGill and Eliza Jane Bryson.
+McGill was born on June 20, 1894, in Montreal, Quebec to John Jones McGill and Eliza Jane Bryson.
 He played college football at McGill University, where he also starred at hockey, water polo and swimming.
 He was inducted into the Canadian Football Hall of Fame in 1965 and into the Canada's Sports Hall of Fame in 1959.